sukrijakararic/ecommerce_project/README.md

-# codecademy e-commerce-rest-api Project / Pleigns
+# e-commerce-rest-api Project / Pleigns

 This project was about building a REST API capable of performing CRUD operations on multiple endpoints.
 I chose to make an API that allows users to buy planes.